LAST UPDATED: Thursday August 27, 2:00PM ET

-Marine Manufacturing: As of July 23, Clackamas, Lincoln, Multnomah, and Washington counties are in Phase 1, all other counties are in Phase 2 of the Reopening Oregon plan.
+Marine Manufacturing: As of August 27, Clackamas, Lincoln, Malheur, Morrow, Multnomah, Umatilla and Washington counties are in Phase 1, all other counties are in Phase 2 of the Reopening Oregon plan.
 Phase 1 counties have paused their phase 2 applications.
 Manufacturing is allowed following the statewide guidance found here.

 Business Relief / Grants: There are a number of state and county financial programs that can be found here.
 There are both grant and loan opportunities however; the Emergency Business Assistance Matching Fund has closed.

-Marine Manufacturing: All counties are now in the recovery plan’s green phase, which allows businesses to increase to 75% occupancy and gatherings can be of up to 250 persons.
+Marine Manufacturing: All counties have been in recovery plan’s green phase since July 3, which allows businesses to increase to 75% occupancy and gatherings can be of up to 250 persons.
 The state’s phased reopening plan provides details on the changes.
 The counties with new restriction levels are listed here.
 The reopen plan has three phases, red, yellow, and green.
 Read more here.
 The state released adocument providing businesses with a list of resources regarding Covid-19.
 Persons must wear face coverings when outside and inside when social distancing is not possible.

 Business Relief / Grants: Pennsylvania does not have business loans.
 Business relief information may be found on the Small Business Development Centers throughout the state.